Thomas Lord Kimball

 Thomas Lord Kimball (October 1, 1831 – October 9, 1899) was an American railroad executive.
 Born in Buxton, Maine, he worked various jobs before becoming an agent of the Pennsylvania Railroad Company in 1860.
-He was appointed to various positions in the company, before moving to Omaha, Nebraska, in 1871 to work for Union Pacific.
-From there, he climbed the ranks, eventually being promoted to the position of vice-president.
+He was appointed to various positions in the company, before moving to Omaha, Nebraska, in 1871 to work for Union Pacific Railroad.
+From there, he climbed the ranks and was eventually promoted to vice president.
 Kimball retired in 1897 and died in 1899.

 In 1888, Kimball County, Nebraska, was formed and named after Kimball.
 While Kimball was a prominent figure in Omaha, eventually his fame was eclipsed by his son Thomas Rogers Kimball, who became a well-known architect.

 Early life and career

 Thomas Lord Kimball was born on a farm in Buxton, Maine, on October 1, 1831.
 His grandfather, Joshua Kimball, fought in the American Revolutionary War, while his father, Amos Kimball, fought in the War of 1812.
 After the war, Amos married Johanna Currier, and moved to Buxton to begin farming.

 Kimball grew up in Buxton, living with his parents.
 Sources disagree on how Kimball spent his teenage years.
 According to an 1888 profile in the Daily True American and a biography in History of Omaha from the Pioneer Days to the Present Time (1889), Kimball lived with his parents until the age of seventeen, at which point he studied academically until the age of twenty-one, and taught school during his summer vacations.
 On the contrary, his biographies in History of the City of Omaha, Nebraska and South Omaha (1894) and in Omaha: The Gate City and Douglas County Nebraska (1917) claim that he had planned to attend college at the age of sixteen, but was ill for a period of two years, preventing him from doing so, and makes no mention of him teaching school during his summers, instead claiming that he worked at a jewelry firm based in Saco, Maine, (though most of his work at the firm was done in Biddeford, Maine).
 (Note: It is unclear which account of Kimball's life during this period is more accurate.
 Articles from the time in The Union and Eastern Journal indicate Kimball was a partner at a jewelry firm (Cleaves & Kimball) in Biddeford in 1854, when Kimball would have been 23.)